BC-GB/Project-Portfolio/README.md

 # Benedict's Project Portfolio

-> While the use cases are personal, these projects demonstrate skills such as analytical thinking and a structured approach in developing solutions that solve everyday challenges.
+> While use cases are personal, these projects demonstrate skills such as analytical thinking and structured problem-solving in developing solutions that solve everyday challenges.
 ---

 ## Skills Demonstrated